 “While you don’t need a yearly prostate or testicular exam—that’s a myth—you should still check in with your doctor on a yearly basis to be screened for high blood pressure, high cholesterol, diabetes, colon cancer (if over 50), and review and update of the family history to look for other potential genetic disease.
 For men at risk of prostate cancer the American Urologic Association recommends screening every two years or more.” —Harland Thomas Holman, MD, a physician at Spectrum Health Medical Group.

 Set up a weekly date night

 “To strengthen their relationship over time, couples need to make a conscious decision to do things to nurture their connection.
 Lots of people make a big deal about date night and that is what this is really about.
 But the date night itself isn’t enough.
 Their commitment needs to include paying attention to each others’ interests and experiences as well as creating experiences that shore up their bond together.
 This might include things like maintaining their interest in sharing going to concerts together or some sport, something that doesn’t involve taking care of the kids.
-Schedule a weekly night date and make sure it happens.” —Mark E. Sharp, PhD, psychologist, relationship counselor and author of Not Lonely at the Top: A Relationship Guide for the Courageous, Successful Single Who Hasn’t Found the Love They Want.
-Don’t forget about these 14 things all smart homeowners should do once a month.
+Schedule a weekly date night and make sure it happens.” —Mark E. Sharp, PhD, psychologist, relationship counselor and author of Not Lonely at the Top: A Relationship Guide for the Courageous, Successful Single Who Hasn’t Found the Love They Want.
+Don’t forget about these 14 things all smart homeowners should do once a year.